royger/xen/docs/misc/xen-command-line.markdown

 Enable or disable (using the `no-` prefix) the MSI emulation inside of Xen for a PVH Dom0.
 Note that this option has no effect on a PV Dom0.

+> `msix`

+> Default: `true`

+Enable or disable (using the `no-` prefix) the MSI-X emulation inside of Xen for a PVH Dom0.
+Note that this option has no effect on a PV Dom0.

 ### dtuart (ARM)
 > `= path [:options]`